To develop graduate students and post-doctoral fellows into effective teachers. The Teaching Academy,

 - leading labs

-Complete one activity that provides a minimum of 12 hours or 1-credit of instructional material development.
-Activities provide opportunities to:
+Teaching Academy Fellows must complete one activity that provides a minimum of 12 hours or 1-credit of instructional material development through participating in a course, 3-Day Teaching Institute, IEE Summer Teaching Camp or an online CIRTL course.
+Phase II activities provide opportunities to:

 - search discipline-specific literature